-UPDATE TO PLANNING HISTORY OF THE SITE
+- UPDATE TO PLANNING HISTORY OF THE SITE

-Following the previous committee meeting in May 2024, the applicant submitted a prior approval application for the construction of 3 agricultural storage barns on this site - 24/00830/AG refers.
+Following the previous committee meeting in May 2024, the applicant submitted a prior approval application for the construction of 3 agricultural storage barns on this site -24/00830/AG refers.
 This type of application is time bound and a decision is required to have been issued within 28 days of receipt of the application.
-If no decision has been issued, the applicant is able to commence the development if it is permitted development.
+If no decision has been issued, the applicant is able to commence the development.
 As such the specific legislation which relates to this type of application does not require any public consultation.